-FINDING: All of the proposed side lot lines run at right angles from Burgess Road and Pine Drive.
+FINDING: All proposed lot lines run at right angles to Bassett Drive.
 This criterion is met.

 E. Division by boundary, ROW and drainage ways.
 No lot or parcel shall be divided by the boundary line of the city, county or other taxing or service district, or by the right-of-way of a street, utility line or drainage way, or by an easement for utilities or other services, except as approved otherwise.